Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 This index maps the Unscarcity framework—a blueprint for what comes after the work-to-survive hamster wheel finally breaks.
 Not utopia (humans will still be petty and tribal).
 Not communism (there’s no central committee deciding how many potatoes you deserve).
 Just an engineering solution to an engineering problem: when human labor stops being necessary for production, how do you distribute the output?

-The answer involves a two-tier civilization, decaying currencies of contribution, consciousness tests for AI, and the most ambitious transition plan since the Inca figured out how to coordinate twelve million people without money.
+The answer involves a two-tier civilization (where survival is guaranteed but influence is earned), decaying currencies of contribution (where your achievements fade unless you keep contributing), consciousness tests for AI (deciding which machines deserve rights), and the most ambitious transition plan since the Inca figured out how to coordinate twelve million people without money.

 Dive in anywhere.
 But if you want the full story, start with the core narrative.